-Tri-State Water Resource Coalition (Tri-State Water) is a non-profit (501c4) organization whose mission is to secure adequate, quality water supplies for the next generation in southwest Missouri, the northeast corner of Oklahoma, and the southeast corner of Kansas.
+Tri-State Water Resource Coalition (Tri-State Water) is a nonprofit (501c4) organization whose mission is to secure adequate and sustainable long-term water supplies for a 16-county area in southwest Missouri.

 A Water Supply Problem in the Ozarks?